 Bus from Puno to Copacabana

 The Puno to Copacabana bus takes about 4 hours by bus and the journey involves crossing the border at the Kasani office.
 Depending on the time of day this process can take longer. since the border is closed at night, this trip can only be done during the day.

 These two cities, each on the shore of Lake Titicaca but in different countries, offer a very different experience of the lake.
-Both touristic destinations Puno is a larger city with a more developed tourism industry while Copacabana is smaller and more relaxed.
-From Copacabana you can visit the Isla de Sol which is perfect for travelers who want to enjoy a more quiet, independent experience.
+They are both touristic destinations: Puno is a larger city with a more developed tourism industry while Copacabana is smaller and more relaxed.
+But, from Copacabana you can visit the Isla de Sol which is perfect for travelers who want to enjoy a more quiet, independent experience.

-Schedule and prices for buses from Puno to Copacabana:
+Schedule and prices for bus from Puno to Copacabana: